01/11:

 Thursday & Saturday 10:30 - 11:30 AM 1141 FMCRB

-Course description: This advanced course covers fundamentals of Design for Human-Robot Interaction, leading to the creation of memorable relationships with robots.
-Topics include Frameworks for Robot Design; ideation strategies for robotics such as body-storming and speculation; participatory design with end-users and communities; creation of mock-ups and prototypes to test ideas; development of qualitative and quantitative key-performance indicators to measure the success of the robot; design for ethics, equality, and justice in robotics.
-We will create a vision for relationships between humans and robots that are inspiring, refined, and magical.
-This course will prepare you to be a full-stack interaction robot designer.
+Course description: This advanced course covers fundamentals of Design for Human-Robot Interaction.
+Topics include frameworks for robot design; ideation strategies for robotics such as body-storming and speculation; participatory design with end-users and communities; creation of mock-ups and prototypes to test ideas; development of qualitative and quantitative key-performance indicators to measure the success of the robot; design ethics, etc. This course will prepare students to be full-stack interaction robot designers.

 Learning objectives: After this course, students will be able to: